 Here are just some of the available essential oils that are great for cleaning:

-Great for cutting grease, especially around the hob, bathtub and grease on counters.
+Additionally, it is great for cutting grease, especially around the hob, bathtub and grease on counters.

-Because of its antifungal properties it’s also great to use in areas that are often moist, like bathrooms, to help prevent mould growth.
+Because of its antifungal properties, it’s also great to use in areas that are often moist, like bathrooms, to help prevent mould growth

-Lemon – Lemon oil has antibacterial, antiviral and antifungal properties that make it wonderful for cleaning.
+Lemon oil has antibacterial, antiviral and antifungal properties that make it wonderful for cleaning.

 You don’t even need to use lemon essential oil to get a good clean going.